 Logically, we next proceed to the test phase of the project in Chapter 4.
 At this point, we will focus on two artifacts.
 While both are manufactured using AM, one model will consist of two hemispheres being welded at the great circle, while the other is constructed mostly as one piece with a small portion of one end being built inside the larger part.
 The smaller part is intended to be welded to the larger body after post-processing.
 We will need to discuss the methods by which both articles will be tested.
-Unfortunately, since the artifacts needed to be constructed from PLA, we will not be able to subject each artifact to the high pressures that would have been appropriate for their metal counterparts.
+Unfortunately, since the artifacts needed to be constructed from Polylactic Acid (PLA), we will not be able to subject each artifact to the high pressures that would have been appropriate for their metal counterparts.
 Instead, we will rely on Finite Element Analysis (FEA) to give us an idea of how the artifacts would have reacted if they were to operate in the environment expected for their designed use case.
 The digital model for each article will be exposed to a range of simulated pressures.
 The calculated stresses will be evaluated against the material’s (stainless steel) ultimate strength to determine the article’s structural integrity under the given load.
 The deformation will be a recorded parameter to give us an idea of what physical operating limitations we may experience in terms of volumetric allocations and interference with other components or systems.
 We will also be able to perform a modified post processing step, allowing us to evaluate the degree of complexity and difficulty each design lends to their post processing.
 Each method should be aligned to address our verification and validation requirements, while being able to be applied to both articles in the same manner.
 The procedure for each test method will also be discussed in detail to mitigate the possibility of ambiguity influencing the validity of the test results and the conclusion.

 Chapter 5 will disclose the findings for each article’s test.
 While I expect this session to be relatively short, it should also be straight forward and provide the critical data to drive the thesis’ conclusion.
 As the University of Oklahoma resides in the United States of America, I will strive to report all data in terms of the Imperial System (ft., lbs., in.).
 I intend for the layout of this section to be such that several illustrations are laid out side-by-side to provide a comparison of both articles being subjected to the same pressures.
 This will allow us to make a quick and simple evaluation of stress and deformation status for both articles.
 Illustrations will also be provided of both articles’ post processed surfaces, allowing us to determine the quality of the post processed surface, and the effectiveness/complexity of applying post processing measures.

 Chapter 6 will synthesize the information provided in the previous sections to derive a final stance on whether the innovative design and its fabrication process provides for a stronger, more durable pressure vessel.
 The stance will be given based upon how well each article meets the verification and validation requirements defined at the end of Chapter 2.
-I will also include speculative thoughts on the results where possible and when the results did not agree with the values I expected.
+I will also include speculative thoughts on the results where possible and when the results do not agree with the values I expected.